 Shepherd University Archive consist of records relating to the administrative, academic, social, and cultural history of Shepherd University since its creation in 1871.

-Special Collections consists of collections relating to Shepherdstown and Jefferson County, West Virginia history, organizations and public education, and individuals and families of Shepherdstown.
+Family papers and local history collections relate to Shepherdstown and Jefferson County, West Virginia history, organizations and public education, and individuals and families of Shepherdstown.

 George Riabikov Papers